Tinico-nico/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script change group owner to file
+script change owner to vincent and group ownwer to staff